Auckland New Zealand is the largest Polynesian city in the world, a vibrant city that curves its way around the shores of the Hauraki Gulf.

 I spent a lot of time sailing to and around mainly anchoring at beautiful Mansion House Bay or further round by the Yacht Club depending which was the most sheltered.

 Swimming and exploring, meeting up with friends on other yachts as it is a popular place for Sailing Clubs to meet after a fun race.

 As a member of the Gulf Harbor Sailing Club we had some great parties at the end of a fun race, and a crazy Christmas party on the shore of its quaint Yacht Club.

-Great Barrier Island is 90 K from Auckland and one of the most tranquil and unspoiled places you’ll ever visit.
+Great Barrier Island is 90 K from Auckland New Zealand is one of the most tranquil and unspoiled places you’ll ever visit.
 Bays that are so breathtakingly beautiful with high hills all around you and crystal clear waters with great anchorages.
 You can explore the forest trails and secluded hot springs, one bay even had an old bath in a tin shed with a wood water heater … must have been for the yachties we certainly used it.

 The largest settlement on the island is Tryphena on the west coast.
 I found this a good place to shelter in a storm that came through from the ocean.
 There are many picturesque beaches and bush walks and places to just enjoy nature at its best.